 - Lay the dry flowers, face side down, on a sheet of parchment paper.
 Fill the sheet with flowers.

-- Lay an identical sheet over the flowers.
+- Lay another sheet over the flowers.

 - Carefully, without disturbing the blossoms, lower a large heavy book or baking sheet over the paper.